-During his time at MasterCard, Scott also handled a broad range of competition law matters including investigations by the European Commission as well as national competition authorities in Europe and beyond, appeals against decisions of these authorities to the EU and national courts, and private actions for damages based on these decisions.
+Prior to joining Mastercard, Scott worked in the competition law department of a major international firm in Brussels, where he handled a broad range of competition law matters including investigations by the European Commission as well as national competition authorities in Europe, appeals against decisions of these authorities to the EU and national courts, and private actions for damages based on these decisions.
 Scott also advised on the competition law aspects of commercial agreements, pricing changes, rules changes, etc.

-Scott has dual French and British nationality and is fully bilingual.
+Scott has dual French and British nationality, and is fully bilingual.